labs12-first-date/labs12-first-date-iOS/README.md

 To install this app you will need Xcode version 10.2.1 and you will need to install all the pods mentioned in the tech stack.

 ## Features
-* Sign up via email or Google Account
+* Sign up via email
 * Upload image to Profile
 * Add bio information
 * Check off which STD(s) the user has
 * Check off which STD(s) the user is open to a partner having
 * Match recommendations based off user's disclosed/"open to" STD(s), age, gender, and distance
-* Swipe yes/no on other users' profiles resulting in a match if a yes is reciprocated
+* Liked or Disliked on other users' profiles resulting in a match if a yes is reciprocated
-* In-App chat once users are matched
+* In-App chat once users mutually like each other

 ## Contributing
 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.